How the Learning Center Supports Student Writers

 Our goal reaches beyond simply helping students pass a particular assignment.
 We aim to assist students in benefiting from instruction they receive in their classes, so they may build writing skills applicable to future course work as well as their careers.

-We mainly serve students on a walk-in basis, but they may also call ahead to schedule a one-on-one writing consultation.
+We mainly serve students on a walk-in basis, but they may also call ahead to schedule a one-on-one writing consultation when a tutor is available.

 Contact Number: 409-882-3373